Charles R. Schwab: Personal life

-Schwab sits on the Board of Trustees of the San Francisco Museum of Modern Art, and is a Chair Emeritus.
+Schwab sits on the board of trustees of the San Francisco Museum of Modern Art and is a chair emeritus.
+He lived in San Francisco until 2020 when he sold his house for $14 million.
+He now lives in Florida.

 He is a practicing Roman Catholic and is involved in philanthropy.
-Schwab and his wife Helen previously lived in Atherton, California.
-They currently reside in Florida.

-Schwab is dyslexic, but was unaware of it until the age of 40, when he learned one of his sons is also dyslexic.
+Schwab is dyslexic but was unaware of it until the age of 40 when he learned that one of his sons is also dyslexic.
 The Charles and Helen Schwab Foundation, whose primary focus is "to ensure that each student reaches his or her full potential", supports research and programs related to learning disabilities, including dyslexia.

+Family

+Schwab has been married twice.
+He has three children from his first marriage to Susan Cotter: Charles Jr. (known as "Sandy"), Carrie, and Virginia.
+Charles and Susan Schwab later divorced.
+(Schwab's first wife is not to be confused with politician Susan Carol Schwab.)